 Your House May Be Covered, But What About Your Belongings?

-Many Gulf Coast residents are trying to put their lives back together after the devastation brought by Hurricane Laura & Hurricane Sally.
-Many of these victims lost not only their homes, but personal belongings that they spent a lifetime acquiring.
+Many Florida residents are trying to put their lives back together after the devastation brought by Hurricane.
+Many of these victims lost not only their homes but personal belongings that they spent a lifetime acquiring.
 Many insurance policies will cover your personal property in the event of a storm.
-After […]
+After the storm, the burden is […]

 We’re Not Out Of The Woods Yet